se2crid/StikDebug/user-manual.md

 ### For Windows

 1. **Extract** `Jitterbugpair-win64.zip`.
 2. **Set a passcode** for your device if you haven't already.
-Ensure the device is connected via cable and unlocked.
+Unlock your device, connect it to your computer via cable.
+If a prompt appears: tap "Trust."
 3. Open your device to the homescreen.
 4. In File Explorer, locate `jitterbugpair.exe` and run it by double-clicking or right-clicking and selecting "Open".
 5. JitterbugPair will generate a **pairing file** in the same folder.
 This file will have the extension `.mobiledevicepairing`.
-6. **Transfer the pairing file** to your iOS device using Google Drive, email, or any other method.
+6. **Transfer the pairing file** to your iOS device using One/iCloud/Google Drive, email, or any other method.
+For best results, compress the file into a .zip folder first.

 ---

 ### For macOS

 1. **Extract** `Jitterbugpair-macos.zip`.
 2. **Set a passcode** for your device if you haven't already.
-Ensure the device is connected via cable and unlocked.
+Unlock your device, connect it to your computer via cable.
+If a prompt appears: tap "Trust."
 3. Open your device to the homescreen.
 4. Execute `JitterBugPair` by double-clicking or right-clicking and selecting "Open".
 5. JitterBugPair will generate a **pairing file** with the extension `.mobiledevicepairing`.
-6. **Transfer the pairing file** to your iOS device using Google Drive, email, or any other method.
+6. **Transfer the pairing file** to your iOS device using AirDrop, iCloud/One/Google Drive, email, or any other method.
+For best results, compress the file into a .zip folder first.

 ---